-Off a major road behind a handy tram stop (station 'Kopiec Wandy' - trams 20, 21 take you there), Wanda's Mound is a conical earthwork rising 14m with a winding path to the top, adorned by a small monument from the 19th century by Jan Matejko who lived in the Krzesławice Manor nearby.
+Off a major road behind a handy tram stop (station 'Kopiec Wandy' - trams 20, 21 take you there), Wanda's Mound is a conical earthwork rising 14m with a winding path to the top, adorned by a small monument from the 19th century by Jan Matejko (not his best work), who lived in the Krzesławice Manor nearby.
 The victim of general neglect and geographical trespasses, Wanda's Mound today lies just outside the fence of the fearsomely enormous Sendzimir steel plant, of which unglamorous glimpses can be seen through the trees.
 The view to the southwest is an improvement, where Krakus Mound and Podgórze can be seen in the distance, though Wanda's Mound unfortunately doesn't offer sweeping views of the same calibre as Kraków's other mounds.
 The parkland surrounding the mound is in need of development, not to mention some proper modern archaeological studies.
 If you're still feeling adventurous after climbing the mound, there’s a footpath that leads you east along the Steelworks fence to one of Kraków’s hidden 19th century Austrian fortresses (about a 10min walk), but, honestly, it just gives us the creeps.